priya-kamble/EventManagement/README.md

   - Event API

 - For UI, we have used ASP.Net Web app MVC project as our client.
-- We have used Docker containers for microservice, MSSQL Database and WebMVC client.
+- We have used Docker containers for EventAPI microservice, MSSQL Database and WebMVC client.

 Swagger document for Event API Microservice will be available at: http://localhost:7000/swagger/index.html